 The legendary Gotthard pass awaits you on the Bronzetour.
-The start line is in Obergoms and you finish your ride in Andermatt.
+Start is in Obergoms and the finish is in Andermatt.
 During the crossing of Nufenen and Gotthard you will master 2’190 metres in altitude.
 After the last descent on the Gotthard, you are one of the admirable finishers of the Bronzetour.

 2 Mountain Passes

 Route subject to the approvals of the municipalities and organisations concerned

 On a 13-kilometre-long road you climb 1,119 metres in altitude before you can enjoy the view of the Valais at 2,478 metres above sea level.
 This climb offers an average gradient of 8.6% – not for the faint-hearted!
 In contrast to the medieval pass crossing on the Grimsel, the pass road over the Nufenen was not opened until 1964.
 At the top you should not forget the Pass-Selfie.
 Afterwards there is a long descent to Airolo!